Root Canal Therapy – Plano, TX

 Illustration of dental instrument being used to perform root canal therapy

-At Westpark Village Dental Care, we often perform relatively simple root canals.
-However, if you need to have a molar treated, or there are other complicating factors in your case, we will refer you to a trustworthy local specialist.
+At our office, we often perform relatively simple root canal procedures.
+However, if you need to have a molar treated, which often have complex root canal spaces and may require specialized care, or there are other complicating factors in your case, we will refer you to a trustworthy local specialist.
+The expected prognosis for a tooth after root canal therapy depends on the quality of the seal and the final restoration, with well-sealed and properly restored teeth having a high rate of long-term success.

 The Benefits of Getting a Root Canal